bra1nDump/macos-share-screenshot/readme.md

 - Some macOS window magic (which I think I have figured out already, so you don't have to figure it out, just use the existing approach)

 # TODO
-- Cleanup example code from the original capture project by apple
-- Clean unused actions
-- Menu bar with ...
-  - Icon - use a placeholder, [kirill] create a logo
-  - GitHub link
-  - Quit
 - Open source
 - [kirill] Release on the app store